Exmouth Junction: Engine shed

-The engine shed was opened on 3 November 1887.
+An engine shed was initially provided next to the station at Queen Street but as the number of trains serviced grew too many for the cramped site, a new shed was opened on 3 November 1887 at Exmouth Junction in 1887 on land to the north of the main line.
 The main shed was built in corrugated iron and covered 11 tracks.
 A 55 ft turntable was situated behind the shed to turn locomotives, and a range of other facilities were provided including a dormitory for engine crews and a wagon repair workshop.

-Work on a replacement shed started in the summer of 1924.
-The main shed was now of concrete construction 270 ft long and 235 ft wide across 13 tracks.
-A crane above one track that could lift loads of 63 LT.
-A new 65 ft turntable was provided, and a mechanical coaling tower with a capacity of 300 LT built from concrete replaced the old wooden coaling platform.
+It was rebuilt in the 1920s by the Southern Railway (which the LSWR had been amalgamated into in 1923).
+Work started in the summer of 1924.
 The first 7 tracks were brought into use in 1926 and the final work was completed in 1929.
-More than 400 staff were based at the depot, including 240 locomotive crew.
+The main shed was of concrete construction 270 × 235 ft covering 13 tracks.
+A crane above one track could lift loads of 63 LT.
+A new 65 ft turntable was provided, and a mechanical coaling tower with a capacity of 300 long tons built from concrete replaced the old wooden coaling platform.
 The turntable was replaced again in 1947, this time by a 70 ft example.
+Carriage and wagon repair shops were added to the west of the engine shed in 1983.

+More than 400 staff were based at the depot, including 240 locomotive crew, with more than 100 locomotives.
 Part of the Southern Region of British Railways from 1948, it was given the shed code 72A.
 In 1963 it was transferred to the Western Region and the code was changed to 83D.
-It was closed to steam on 1 June 1965 and the staff transferred elsewhere in 1966, although a few diesels were stabled there until final closure on 6 March 1967.
+It was closed to steam on 1 June 1965, when there were just 23 locomotives allocated to it, and the staff transferred elsewhere in 1966.
+It was retained for stabling diesels until final closure on 6 March 1967.